1871fotc/fotc/docs/about/data.md

 Dynamic visualisations we are considering include:

 - A biography explorer, traversing links from Person to Events, Organisations, and other People.
-This would traverse Linked Data stored using the [Bio vocabulary](https://vocab.org/bio/) [:fontawesome-brands-github:](https://github.com/iand/vocab-bio)
+This would traverse Linked Data stored using the Bio ontology.
 - A cemetery explorer, traversing links from Person to their Remains, Grave and Headstone.
-This would traverse Linked Data stored using the [Graves Ontology Specification](https://rdf.muninn-project.org/ontologies/graves.html)  [:fontawesome-brands-github:](https://github.com/muninn/graves) [:octicons-book-16:](graves-ontology.md)
+This would traverse Linked Data stored using the Graves ontology.

 ## Data Consumers